MFA Installation and Troubleshooting FAQ — Duo

 Logins via RDP can be done with both UNI and non-UNI IDs.
 Use of a shared non-UNI ID with Duo multifactor authentication presents some complications, like ensuring the Duo authentication request is directed at the correct device (yours).

 Enter your username and password at the RDP prompt as usual.
 Following a successful username and password authentication, you will see the Duo authentication prompt.
 In most cases, Duo for RDP has been configured to automatically push an authentication request to your Duo Mobile app.
-See Duo's RDP documentation for further details.
+See Duo's RDP documentation for details.

 • If you are logging in with your UNI and you are already enrolled in Duo thru CAS, you're all set.